TOEFL Diagnostic Test: The Secret Weapon for a 110+ Score

 INTERPRETING YOUR DIAGNOSTIC TEST SCORES LIKE A PRO

 ETS labels 22–30 as “High/Good” for each section.
-To breach 110 overall, aim to lift three sections into the high 20s and keep the fourth above 24.
-For example, if Reading lands at 18 but Listening sits at 27, dedicate twice the practice time to Reading, while maintaining Listening gains with lighter reviews.
+To hit 110 overall, you need three sections in the high 20s and the fourth above 24.
+If Reading lands at 18 but Listening is already at 27, for instance, double your Reading practice time while keeping Listening sharp with lighter reviews.

 CRAFTING A TARGETED STUDY PLAN BASED ON YOUR DIAGNOSTIC RESULTS